This Recipe includes

 The classic French ratatouille recipe is one that sounds more complicated to make than it is.
 You probably have more difficulty pronouncing it, than making it.
 Unless you have watched the Disney-Pixar movie of course, then you are probably already on top of it!
 (It is pronounced “ra-ta-tou-iye”, with the two “LLs” together being silent.
-It is traditionally a dish from Nice in Provence in the South of France.
+It is traditionally a dish from Provence, the city of Nice in the South of France.
 It usually features an assortment of local vegetables, such as eggplant, zucchini, peppers, and tomatoes.
 The word “rata” is thought to be army slang for ragoût, meaning “motley stew”.
 (The current-day version of a ragôut is a similar, but has meat in it.).